 Set tools and Accommodations that apply to every student taking the Common Assessment.

-Teacher Set Accommodation: only students whose teacher has enabled it in their profile see a calculator.
+- Teacher Set Accommodation: only students whose teacher has enabled it in their accommodations profile see the tool / setting.

 Reporting configuration